Coherence in resonance fluorescence

-where $M$ represents indistinguishability of the RF photons while $M^\prime$ \zy{is the post-selective two-photon interference visibility with} detector jitter taken into account\cite{legero_2004}. $\mathcal{C}(\Delta t)$ represents the coincidence probability at time interval $\Delta t$ while $C_0$ is the baseline coincidence.
-Equations (5A-5C) show all coincidence probabilities are phase-dependent. $\mathcal{C}_0$ and $\mathcal{C}(\pm \tau)$'s dependence arises from the first-order interference, while $\mathcal{C}(0)$ contains contributions from $|2\rangle_t$ states as well as incomplete HOM interference between two RF photons emitted separately by the AMZI delay $\tau$.
+where $M$ represents indistinguishability of the RF photons while $M^\prime$ is the post-selective two-photon interference visibility with detector jitter taken into account\cite{legero_2004}. $\mathcal{C}(\Delta t)$ represents the coincidence probability at time interval $\Delta t$ while $C_0$ is the baseline coincidence.
+Eqs~(6A-6C) show all coincidence probabilities are phase-dependent. $\mathcal{C}_0$ and $\mathcal{C}(\pm \tau)$'s dependence arises from the first-order interference, while $\mathcal{C}(0)$ contains contributions from $|2\rangle_t$ states as well as incomplete HOM interference between two RF photons emitted separately by the AMZI delay $\tau$.
 Figures~\ref{fig4}\textbf{b}, 4\textbf{c} plot the phase dependence of the theoretical (solid lines) and experimental (symbols) coincidence rates for $\Delta t = \pm \tau$ and $\Delta t = 0$, normalised to the baseline coincidence.
 We use maximum likelihood estimation method to determine a realistic set of parameters for each excitation flux that provide the best fit to the data.
-The theoretical simulations are in excellent agreement with the experimental data for three incident fluxes and have also successfully reproduced the crossover between $\mathcal{C}(\pm\tau)$ and $\mathcal{C}_0$ for $\bar{n} = 0.25$.
+The theoretical simulations are in excellent agreement with the experimental data for three incident fluxes and have also successfully reproduced the crossover between $\mathcal{C}(\pm\tau)$ and $\mathcal{C}_0$ for $\bar{n} = 0.25$. \textbf{ Discussion}\\ Over past 50 years, it has been prevalent to discuss resonance fluorescence in the context of ``coherently" and ``incoherently" scattered light~\cite{mollow1969,Lopez_Carreno_2018,phillips2020,Hanschke2020,masters2023,Konthasinghe2012, casalengua2024two,nguyen2011ultra}.
+In literature, interchangeable terminologies, such as resonant Rayleigh scattering (RRS) vs. resonant photoluminescence (RPL)~\cite{Proux2015} and elastic vs. inelastic scattering~\cite{metcalfe2013}, are also in use.
+The term ``incoherent scattering" is rather misleading.
+As we have elucidated, both the laser-like and broadband parts arise from the very same coherent process, i.e., resonant absorption and spontaneous emission.
+The two parts are integral.
+Their integrity is key to the joint observation of ``sub-natural" linewidth and anti-bunching.
+Conversely, compromise in the integrity will change the photonic state and may lead to different observations, e.g., loss of anti-bunching after spectral filtering~\cite{Hanschke2020,phillips2020,masters2023} or super-bunching after the AMZI filtering (Fig.~\ref{fig3}).
+We stress that photon bunching does not necessarily require simultaneous scattering of two photons~\cite{masters2023} for an explanation.